Canada's 2026 consultations on immigration levels: what to do before June 14, 2026

 Framing commitments | Temporary residents under 5 percent of Canada's population by end of 2027.
 Permanent resident admissions stabilized under 1 percent after 2027.
 Francophone permanent residents outside Quebec at 12 percent by 2029. |

-means more attention on quality of applications, better proof of readiness, and planning your move from
+The pattern is clear.
+Canada is tightening new temporary resident inflows, stabilizing permanent resident admissions, and emphasizing transitions to permanent residence and Francophone growth.
+For you, this means more attention on quality of applications, better proof of readiness, and planning your move from temporary to permanent status early.

 If Express Entry affects you, do not miss the separate reform consultation closing May 24.
-We explain the
+We explain the proposals and strategy in our post, What IRCC's 2026 Express Entry consultation could change for CRS.

 Why this matters for you in Metro Vancouver and across Canada